ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 This allows content negotiation of version-independent YAML resources.

-Implementers concerned about features related to a specific YAML version can specify it in documents using the `%YAML` directive (see Section 6.8.1 of [YAML]).
+Implementers concerned about features related to a specific YAML version can specify it in YAML documents using the `%YAML` directive (see Section 6.8.1 of [YAML]).

+## YAML streams {#int-yaml-streams}

+A YAML stream can contain zero or more
+YAML documents.

+When receiving a multi-document stream, an application that only expects one-document streams, ought to signal an error instead of ingnoring the extra documents.

 ## YAML and JSON {#int-yaml-and-json}